PedroRonzani18/CG_TP1_Retro_2D_SpaceShipGame/README.md

    4) There may or may not be something waiting for you after the credits.

-- Thanks for your atention, and good luck!
+- Thanks for your atention, and good game!